pramodkumarkarn/hugo-pk/content/blog/public-speaking-tips-from-julian-treasure.md

 - Dogmatism (confusion of facts with opinions)

-## Four cornerstones for great public speaking
+## Four cornerstones for speaking well
 So how can we avoid these pitfalls?
 Julian has developed the following mnemonic:

 **“HAIL”** - e.g. to greet or acclaim enthusiastically